Frank Herbert Brown

-Sir Frank Herbert Brown (1868–1959) was an English journalist, on the editorial staff of The Times from 1929 to 1954.
+Sir Frank Herbert Brown CIE (1868–1959) was an English journalist, on the editorial staff of The Times from 1929 to 1954.
 He was a recognised authority on Indian affairs.

 Life

-He was born 13 March 1868, a younger son of the Rev. Jospeh Brown, a Baptist minister of Upwell in Norfolk, near Wisbech.
+He was born 13 March 1868, a younger son of the Rev. Joseph Brown, a Baptist minister of Upwell in Norfolk, near Wisbech.
 His first experience as a journalist was with the Cambridgeshire Times, based at March.

 In India, Brown worked on the Bombay Gazette for five years, as a leader writer and assistant editor.
 He then moved to Lucknow and the Indian Daily Telegraph.

 Suffering from malaria, Brown returned to the United Kingdom, where for many years he was a freelance journalist.
 He was London correspondent of the Times of India, and assiduously built a network of Indian contacts.
 He witnessed the 1909 assassination of Curzon Wyllie.
 He joined the editorial staff of The Times of London, to which he had contributed often from 1902, in 1929.

-In March 1931, Brown contradicted in a letter to the editor of The Times the claim made by Winston Churchill that the Gandhi–Irwin Pact had conceded all the Congress Party's demands.
+In a letter to the editor of The Times in March 1931, Brown contradicted the claim made by Winston Churchill that the Gandhi–Irwin Pact had conceded all the Congress Party's demands.
 He was present at the 1940 assassination of Michael O'Dwyer.
-In 1944, speaking at a London meeting of the Baptist Board, he expressed that opinion that the rise of Indian nationalism had occurred because "the British themselves had awakened the spirit of nationalism".
+In 1944, speaking at a London meeting of the Baptist Board, he expressed the opinion that the rise of Indian nationalism had occurred because "the British themselves had awakened the spirit of nationalism".

 Suffering from bad eyesight, Brown gave up his major positions in 1954.
 He died at home in London in 1959, at age 90.